Luroka/CError/README.md

 :small_orange_diamond: The beautiful brush was made by Arslan Haider, published on freepik.com.

 :small_orange_diamond: Throughout the development process, a well-known AI tool (ChatGPT) was used to assist with many small        details.
    Also a large part of the Button class was written by ChatGPT, with the exception of the click-functions.

+:blue_heart: :purple_heart: :green_heart: :heart: